dstineback/pizza-odyssey/README.md

 ##sales-data
 made sections for each store
-made a data list for each hour to out put how many pizza sold, delivered and number of drivers
+added all the data to a table for each store

 ##index
 list of stores and hours of operatoins